 - Tend to get high blood pressure earlier in life.

 - Often, on average, have higher blood pressure numbers.

 - Are less likely to achieve target blood pressure goals with treatment.

 You are more likely to develop prehypertension or high blood pressure if you’re overweight or obese.
 The terms “overweight” and “obese” refer to body weight that’s greater than what is considered healthy for a certain height.

 Before age 55, men are more likely than women to develop high blood pressure.
 After age 55, women are more likely than men to develop high blood pressure.

 Unhealthy lifestyle habits can raise your risk for high blood pressure, and they include:

-- Eating too much sodium (salt)
+- Eating too much sodium or too little potassium

 - Drinking too much alcohol